kslim99/hci_project/README.md

 ### Web Page
 We are using github page for our website.
 Check out https://kslim99.github.io/hci_project/lamp.html to see how LAMP works!
+(We recommend you use Chorme as a browser.)
+According to your screen size, some features might overlap with each other.
+In this case, try <mark>ctrl + scroll down</mark> so that you can set the zoom attribute of your browser to 90% or below.
 (It's still in the process of development.
 So some features may not be implemented yet.)

-- last updated: May 30, 2021.
+[last updated] May 30, 2021.